mark-5-9/mark59-zz-temp/README.md

 <p>Release 5.x<br>

   <ul>
 	<li>Change project, URL and database URL names.
-This is planned as a once-off refactor :)
+This is a planned to be once-off change :)
 	  <ul>
 	    <li>Web application Urls context path changes
 	       	<ul>